UCU East Africa

 Students considering this programme should discuss the timing of it in their curriculum with their tutor.

-You can learn more about the UCU East Africa programme during the info session on Tuesday 5 October 2021 at 16.00h to 17.30h.
-In case you missed the info session you can check out the presentation and make sure to read the information booklet.
-Additionally, updates will be posted in the 'UCU East Africa 2022' Facebook group.
+For more information about the UCU East Africa programme you can check out the presentation from the 2023 info session and make sure to read the information booklet.
+Additionally, updates will be posted in the 'UCU East Africa 2023' Facebook group.